Previous SharePoint setup

 User.Read.AllGroupMember.Read.AllFiles.ReadWrite.All(for subscriptions over drives)Reports.Read.AllSites.FullControl.AllMember.Read.Hidden

-- Click Add a permission and select SharePoint.
+- Select Add a permission, then choose SharePoint.

 - Choose Application permissions and add the following: